pillarjs/routington/README.md

 #### Node

 Every node on a tree is an instance of `Node`.
-You only construct the root. `node` on the other hand has the following properties:
+You only construct the root.
+A `node` has the following properties:

 - `child {}Node` - String based child definitions.
 For example, `node.child['post']` will return a child node with `node.string === 'post'`
 - `children []Node` - Name/regex based child definitions